campsandrew/MIPS-Based-Processor/MipsProcessorPipelined/README.txt

 srav			seb
 sltiu			sltu

-All of these instruction definitions can be found a mips instruction manualy
+All of these instruction definitions can be found in a mips instruction manualy